Nafta7/gulp-require-tasks/README.md

 [![][TravisLogo]][Travis]
 [![][mit-badge]][mit]

-## About

-A module loader that lets you pass parameters to your modules.
+> A module loader that lets you pass parameters to your modules.

 ## Installation
 ```